-Tracking pixels are often flagged as SPAM.
-To improve the delivery rates for the emails you send through Apollo, you can set up a custom Tracking Subdomain.
+Tracking pixels are often flagged as spam.
+Set up a custom tracking subdomain to improve the delivery rates for the emails you send through Apollo.

-Refer to the sections below for more information about how to create, connect, and manage a new Tracking Subdomain.
+Refer to the sections below to create, connect, and manage a new tracking subdomain.

 Create a Custom Tracking Subdomain

 Please note, every domain provider has a different domain management interface.
-If you are not sure how to create a CNAME record, visit the online knowledge base for your domain provider and search for Create CNAME.
+If you need help creating a CNAME record, visit the online knowledge base for your domain provider and search for "create CNAME".

 The table below provides more details about the type of information you will need.